Lawrence Wright (composer): Biography

 Lawrence Wright was born in Leicester, where his father, Charles Wright, taught violin and ran a market stall selling instruments and sheet music.
 After leaving school aged 12, he worked for a printing company before joining a concert party in Eastbourne as a violinist and singer.
 He returned to Leicester and in 1906 set up his own market stall to sell music, including his own composition, "Down by the Stream", which became successful.
 In 1910, he heard a street singer perform "Don't Go Down the Mine, Daddy".
 He bought the rights to the song, which he published some weeks later following the Whitehaven mining disaster, in which 136 men were killed; the song reportedly sold a million copies.

-In 1911 Wright moved to London, hired a basement in Denmark Street from which to sell his music, and set up the Lawrence Wright Music Co..
+In 1911 Wright moved to London, hired a basement in Denmark Street from which to sell his music, and set up the Lawrence Wright Music Company.
 He was one of the first music publishers to set up business in the street, which in time became known as London's Tin Pan Alley.
 Wright continued to write songs as Horatio Nicholls, often together with lyricist Worton David.
 In 1914 they published "Are We Downhearted?
 No!", which became a popular marching song in the First World War, and in 1919 they collaborated on "That Old-Fashioned Mother of Mine".
 The song eventually sold three million copies as sheet music, and became the signature song of Talbot O'Farrell, who recorded it in 1920.

 Wright started an annual summer show, On With the Show, initially on the Isle of Man, but transferred it to the North Pier at Blackpool in 1925; it ran until 1956, and gave a start to the careers of such performers as Hermione Gingold and Tessie O'Shea.
 He attempted to bring the show to London, buying the Prince's Theatre in which to stage it in 1934, but the venture failed.
 In Blackpool, he also introduced the idea of music shops in which customers could sing along, with piano accompaniment, to the latest songs.